kyma-project/btp-manager/operator/README.md

 make install
 ```

-2. Run your controller (this will run in the foreground, so switch to a new terminal if you want to leave it running):
+2. Run your controller which will run in the foreground, so switch to a new terminal if you want to leave it running:

 ```sh
 make run
 ```

-**NOTE:** You can also run this in one step by running: `make install run`
+>**NOTE:** You can also run this in one step by running: `make install run`

 ### Modifying the API definitions
 If you are editing the API definitions, generate the manifests such as CRs or CRDs using: